With Shared iPad mode, multiple students can use the same iPad and the student experiences can be personal and secure

 Apple's Shared iPad mode requires a Mobile Device Management (MDM) solution with Managed Apple IDs that are issued and owned by the school or college, configured using Apple School Manager.
 Students with a Managed Apple ID can then sign into your Shared iPads.

 FileBrowser for Education is able to securely store credentials in the iOS keychain and will also offer to store credentials after successfully connecting to a server.
 This feature may be switched off in a shared iPad environment so that the next student doesn't inadvertently access the previous student's work.

 If your students documents are stored across several file servers throughout your college or school, such as an Arts and Media Server and Science Server, having to enter your username and password every time can be a burden, but credentials can't be stored persistently because the iPad is shared.

 FileBrowser for Education's Single-Sign-On feature can help in this situation by pre-filling the popup username / password window with the most recent credentials that were used to successfully connect to a server.
 The student just needs to tap Connect.
 These credentials are cleared as soon as the student switches away from FileBrowser for Education.

-FileBrowser for Education may be configured so that students have access to file servers and their home folder, for example, but may be prevented from storing content within FileBrowser's local folders.
+FileBrowser for Education may be configured so that students have access to file servers and their home folder, for example, but may be prevented from storing content within FileBrowser for Education's local folders.
 This helps prevent iPads with smaller storage capacity from filling up, ensures that all work is saved on your education server and prevents inadvertent access to other student's work.